Error-Sensitive Proof-Labeling Schemes

 \section{Compact error-sensitive proof-labeling schemes}

 The characterization of Theorem~\ref{thm:characterization} together with Lemma~\ref{lem:univ} implies an upper bound of $O(n^2)$ bits on the certificate size for the design of error-sensitive proof-labeling schemes for locally stable distributed languages.
 In this section, we show that the certificate size can be drastically reduced in certain cases.
-It is known that spanning tree and minimum spanning tree have proof-labeling schemes using certificates of polylogarithmic size $\Theta(\log n)$ bits~\cite{AwerbuchPV91,KormanKP10}, and $\Theta(\log^2 n)$ bits~\cite{KormanK07}, respectively.
-We show the proof-labeling schemes for spanning tree and MST in~\cite{AwerbuchPV91,KormanK07,KormanKP10} are actually error-sensitive.
+As said in the introduction, we focus on the spanning tree and minimum spanning tree problems, as they play a central role in the theory of proof-labeling schemes, and in distributed computing in general.
+It is known that these languages have proof-labeling schemes using respectively certificates of $\Theta(\log n)$ bits~\cite{AwerbuchPV91,KormanKP10}, and $\Theta(\log^2 n)$ bits~\cite{KormanK07}.
+We show that these schemes are actually error-sensitive.

-Recall that Proposition~\ref{prop:STnot} proved that spanning tree does not admit any error-sensitive proof-labeling schemes whenever the tree is encoded at each node by a pointer to its parent: $\ST_p$ does not have any error-sensitive proof-labeling scheme.
-However, we show that $\ST_{l}$, i.e., the language of spanning trees encoded by adjacency lists, does have a very compact error-sensitive proof-labeling scheme.
+Recall that Theorem~\ref{prop:STnot} proved that the language $\ST_p$ of spanning trees encoded at each node by a pointer to its parent does not admit any error-sensitive.
+Hence, we are interested in $\ST_{l}$, i.e., the language of spanning trees encoded by adjacency lists.